youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### create_account_alias

-Creates an alias for your AWS account.
+Creates an alias for your account.

 Type annotations for `boto3.client("iam").create_account_alias` method.